dalehenrich/amber-project-template/README.md

 3. The [node server script](bin/server) has been linked in the top-level for convenience.

 ##Installation
-1. Create a git repository for your project and copy the contents of the tempate into the repository:
+1. Create a git repository for your project and copy the contents of the template into the repository:
 <pre>
 curl -L https://github.com/dalehenrich/amber-project-template/zipball/master >> template.zip
 unzip template.zip